andrew-pasc-27/AP_Personal-Project_eCVT/README.md

 ### Empirical Model

-Empirical data on angular velocity was collected by systematically varying motor speeds and measuring the resulting third motor speed.
+Empirical data on angular velocity was collected by systematically varying motor speeds and measuring the third motor speed.
 This data was processed through least squares regression to establish an empirical model.

 #### Regression Analysis